citp/privacy-policy-historical/g/ga/gam/gamerightnow.com.md

 Changes to this Privacy Policy

-This Privacy Policy is part of the 9Funny main Terms and Conditions which you agree to by accessing the 9Funny.net webstie and/or services.
-You agree that 9Funny Limited may change this Privacy Policy and the main 9Funny Terms and Conditions at any time.
-Our current Privacy Policy will be posted here: http://www.9Funny.net/info-privacy which is part of our Terms and Conditions posted here: http://www.9Funny.net/info-tos
+This Privacy Policy is part of the Gamerightnow main Terms and Conditions which you agree to by accessing the Gamerightnow.com webstie and/or services.
+You agree that Gamerightnow Limited may change this Privacy Policy and the main Gamerightnow Terms and Conditions at any time.
+Our current Privacy Policy will be posted here: http://Gamerightnow.com/privacy-policy.html which is part of our Terms and Conditions posted here: http://Gamerightnow.com/terms-of-service.html

 Internet Safety

-9Funny recommends that Parents take time to communicate and educate their children about Internet Safety.
+Gamerightnow recommends that Parents take time to communicate and educate their children about Internet Safety.
+We use third-party advertising companies to serve ads when you visit our Website.
+These companies may use information (not including your name, address email address or telephone number) about your visits to this and other Web sites in order to provide advertisements about goods and services of interest to you.
+If you would like more information about this practice and to know your choices about not having this information used by these companies, http://www.networkadvertising.org/managing/opt_out.asp